"Pallant Chambers has ‘great depth’ in commercial, employment, property and family law."Legal 500

 He accepts instructions in all of Chambers’ civil practice areas, and has a particular interest in Chancery and Property law.

-Callum represents both Claimants and Defendants in the County Court, and also for some regulatory matters in the Magistrates Court, and has appeared in contractual and negligence small claims hearings, possession proceedings, applications under the Civil Procedure Rules, and proceedings arising out of the Ministry of Justice’s procedure for personal injuries.
+Callum represents both claimants and defendants in the County Court, and also for some regulatory matters in the Magistrates Court, and has appeared in contractual and negligence small claims hearings, possession proceedings, applications under the Civil Procedure Rules, and proceedings arising out of the Ministry of Justice’s procedure for personal injuries.

 Callum has also undertaken advisory work for clients on a broad range of legal problems in practice areas such as landlord and tenant law, consumer law, wills, sureties, and bailment.
+He regularly drafts statements of case on behalf of claimants and defendants across the spectrum of his civil law practice.

 - Winding-up petitions.